 The opioid enters the body, dissolves, then is worked through the circulatory system and distributed to the body.
 After a period of time, the chemical is distributed throughout the nervous system, blocking pain signals from all over the body.

 At a high enough dose, the messages running from your knee to your brain will be muted.
 You won’t experience the pain at all, and a rush of pleasure replaces the pain signals.
+It is this rush of pleasure that is one of the main contributors to prescription drug addiction to opioids.

 Safe And Effective Use